Char1esH/europe_travel_plan/travel/travel_details.md

 ## Italy
-1. Train from Rome to Florence
+* Train from Rome to Florence
+  * Estimated travel effort:
+  * Estimated cost:

-2. Train from Florence to Venice
+* Train from Florence to Venice
+  * Estimated travel effort:
+  * Estimated cost:

-3. Train from Venice to Florence
+* Train from Venice to Florence
+  * Estimated travel effort:
+  * Estimated cost:

 ## Italy to Greece (Rome to Athens)
 ### Athens